-This pre-release version of Couchbase Server 5.5 (Developer Build) is intended for development purposes only.
+This pre-release version of Couchbase Server 5.5 (Beta) is intended for development purposes only.
 Some features are still in development and may have some rough edges and bugs, and may change significantly before the final GA release.
 This pre-release version is not supported in production.

 The pre-release versions do not support upgrading from an earlier version of Couchbase Server.